-Although this book has a deeper meaning and is full of obscene content, this book has the deepest wild desires of peoples suffering from a pedophile.
-Lolita book is for a public who are young yet mature.
-Teenagers could misunderstand this book, but they can look into the book as teaching of limitations in a relationship, the dignity one should keep into a relationship.
+Although this book has a deeper meaning and is full of obscene content, this book has the deepest wild desires of people suffering from a pedophile.
+Lolita book is for a public who is young yet mature.
+Teenagers could misunderstand this book, but they can look into the book as teaching of limitations in a relationship, the dignity one should keep in a relationship.
 Overall this book is a beautiful piece of art.
 Lolita has a rich use of literature.

 Why should you read the book?

 The overall oneliner seizing the content could be” Lusted or Busted.”
 This book considers a pedophile’s brain how sex drives a person’s emotions making life decisions.
 A brain’s fantasy is appreciated until it becomes fanatic.
 This book explores the lure of human nature, which is bounded to fear and gain.
 Lolita feared she would be an orphan if Humbert abdicated her but on the other hand, instead of rebuff and detention, she took advantage of getting her accessories.

 Why Vladimir Nabokov tried to burn the book lolita?

 Vladimir Nabokov tried to burn down his book Lolita after completing it.
 He thought that the subject was filth, and it might turn the table of controversy and cynicism for him and the book.
 But Vladimir Nabokov’s wife suggested him not to burn down the book.
 One day, people will like this book because of its controversies.

 Vladimir Nabokov wrote Lolita in which language?